jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ### IV.
 Remove the map interactivity

 Let's look at the map API again, specifically at the [interaction handlers](https://docs.mapbox.com/mapbox-gl-js/api/#user%20interaction%20handlers)
 Map objects have several interactivity handlers.
-We are going to disable them all.
+We are going to disable them *all*.
 After the was initialized, add the following JavaScript code:

 ```javascript